niplav/site/resolving.md

 \Sigma_i$` be preferred to each other `$\sigma_j \in \Sigma_j$`).

 **Remark 2**.
 Preservation of complete domination implies some other
-criteria: If there is a consistent subgraph which is a completely dominating set, then it will comprise the "greatest" subgraph in the resolved preference, with the greatest element in `$G$` also being the greatest element in `$f(G)$`.
+criteria: If there is a consistent induced subgraph which is a completely dominating set, then it will comprise the "greatest" subgraph in the resolved preference, with the greatest element in `$G$` also being the greatest element in `$f(G)$`.
 The same holds for the a completely dominated consistent subgraph, which stays at the bottom.

 #### Minimizing Graph-Edit Distance